Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Introduction

 \section{Introduction}

 Matching problems and their generalizations form a well studied class of problems in combinatorial optimization and computer science \cite{MR88b:90087}.
-A \emph{perfect matching} is a set $S$ of edges such that every vertex has degree exactly 1 in $S$; finding a perfect matching is known to be polynomial-time solvable \cite{Edmonds65,MicaliV80,HopcroftK73}.
-In the \textsc{$f$-Factor} problem, an integer $f(v)$ is given for each vertex $v$ and the task is to find a set $S$ of edges where every vertex $v$ has degree exactly $v$.
-A simple transformation can reduce the \textsc{$f$-Factor} problem to finding a perfect matching.
-Conversely, in the \AntiFactor{f} problem, the task is to find a set $S$ of edges where the degree of $v$ is \emph{not} $f(v)$ \cite{DBLP:journals/jct/Sebo93a}.
+A \emph{perfect matching} is a set $S$ of edges such that every vertex has degree exactly 1 in $S$; finding a perfect matching is known to be polynomial-time solvable \cite{Edmonds65,HopcroftK73,MicaliV80}.
+In the \Factor{f} problem, an integer $f(v)$ is given for each vertex $v$ and the task is to find a set of edges where every vertex $v$ has degree exactly $f(v)$.
+A simple transformation reduces \Factor{f} to finding a perfect matching.
+Conversely, in \AntiFactor{f} the task is to find a set $S$ of edges where the degree of $v$ is \emph{not} $f(v)$ \cite{DBLP:journals/jct/Sebo93a}.

-The problems above can be unified under the \textsc{General Factor} (\GenFac) problem \cite{Cornuejols88,Lovasz72, MarxSS21}, where one is given a graph $G$ and an associated list of integers $B_v$ for every vertex $v$ of $G$.
+The problems above can be unified under the \textsc{General Factor} (\GenFac) problem \cite{Cornuejols88,Lovasz72, MarxSS21}, where one is given a graph $G$ and an associated set of integers $B_v$ for every vertex $v$ of $G$.
 The objective is to find a subgraph such that every vertex $v$ has its degree in $B_v$.
-Cornu{\'e}jols \cite{Cornuejols88} showed that \GenFac is polynomial-time solvable if every set $B_v$ has \emph{maximum gap} at most 1.
-The maximum gap of a list $B$ (denoted by $\maxgap B$) is defined as the largest contiguous sequence of integers not in $B$ but whose boundaries are in $B$.
-In a sense, we can say that this special case is the only one that is polynomial-time solvable.
-Formally, for a fixed finite set $B$ of integers, let \BFactor be the special case of \GenFac where every vertex has the same set $B_v=B$ of allowed degrees.
-The result of Cornu{\'e}jols \cite{Cornuejols88} shows that if $\maxgap B\leq1$, then \BFactor is polynomial-time solvable.
-Conversely, it follows from a result of Dalmau and Ford \cite{DalmauF03} that if $B$ is fixed finite set of positive integers such that $\maxgap B>1$, then \BFactor is \NP-hard.
+Cornu{\'e}jols \cite{Cornuejols88} showed that the complexity of \GenFac depends on the maximum gap of the sets $B_v$.
+The maximum gap of a set $B$ (denoted by $\maxgap(B)$) is defined as the largest contiguous sequence of integers not in $B$ but whose boundaries are in $B$.
+Cornu{\'e}jols \cite{Cornuejols88} showed that if $\maxgap(B_v)\leq1$, then \GenFac is polynomial-time solvable.
+In a sense, we can say that this case is the only one that is polynomial-time solvable.
+Formally, for a fixed, finite set $B$ of integers, \BFactor is the special case of \GenFac where every vertex has the same set $B_v=B$ of allowed degrees.
+It follows from a result of Dalmau and Ford \cite{DalmauF03} that if $B$ is a fixed finite set such that $\maxgap(B)>1$, then \BFactor is \NP-hard.